Punctuation Tips for Your Resume

 There are so many views on the rules of punctuation for resume, and sometimes the opinions contradict.
 However, it's you who will choose the punctuation rules for your resume to make it attractive and easier to read.
 You can modify these rules – but do it consistently!
 Again, if you've written ‘co-workers' once, preserve this way of writing throughout the document.
 Otherwise, you'll look as a person who failed to do a simple proofreading prior to sending the document in.

-Can the punctuation ‘make or break’ the success of your resume?
-How do you think?
+Can the punctuation ‘make or break' the success of your resume?
+What do you think?

 Our experienced writers can create a powerful resume suitable for each position.
 However, you may also request a specific resume depending on the job you are applying for, thus it will be tailored individually for your profession: